Tuesday, September 17, 2024

 3. Past Simple vs. Present Perfect

-• Present Perfect: "I have seen the movie."
-(Experience, no specific time)
+• Present Perfect"I have seen the movie." (experience, no specific time mentioned)

 4. Future Forms

-• Going to: Plans and intentions: "I am going to travel next month."
+• Going to → plans, intentions: "I am going to travel next month."

-• Future Continuous: Ongoing actions in the future: "I will be studying at 5 pm."
+• Future Continuous → ongoing future actions: "I will be studying at 5 pm."

-• Future Perfect: Completed actions before a specific time in the future: "I will have finished my work by 6 pm."
+• Future Perfect → completed actions before a future moment: "I will have finished my work by 6 pm."

-• Future Perfect Continuous: Duration of actions up to a point in the future: "By next month, I will have been working here for two years."
+• Future Perfect Continuous → duration until a future moment: "By next month, I will have been working here for two years."

 5. Conditionals

-• Zero Conditional: General truths: "If you heat water, it boils."
+• Zero Conditional"If you heat water, it boils." (general truths)

-• First Conditional: Real possibilities: "If it rains, I will stay home."
+• First Conditional"If it rains, I will stay home." (real possibilities)

-• Second Conditional: Hypothetical situations: "If I won the lottery, I would travel the world."
+• Second Conditional"If I won the lottery, I would travel the world." (hypothetical situations)

-• Third Conditional: Past hypotheticals: "If I had known, I would have called you."
+• Third Conditional"If I had known, I would have called you." (past hypotheticals)

-• Mixed Conditionals: Mixed time references: "If I had studied harder, I would be successful now."
+• Mixed Conditionals"If I had studied harder, I would be successful now." (different times combined)

 6. Modal Verbs